 A Yeti for Everyone

 Founded in 2006 and named after the legendary Abominable Snowman said to inhabit the Himalayan mountains, the YETI company was built on an appreciation for wild game, unfamiliar territory, and high-quality gear.
 Its brand has grown into a popularly proud symbol of adventure and sustainability for outdoor enthusiasts, campers, and weekend tailgaters.
-This year Suffield Academy unveiled several initiatives aimed at increasing sustainability and decreasing unnecessary waste.
-In addition to working with Blue Earth Compost in the dining hall and drawing plans for an extensive solar energy project, the school recently supplied each individual member of its community with a YETI reusable tumbler.
+Suffield Academy has several initiatives aimed at increasing sustainability and decreasing unnecessary waste.
+In addition to working with Blue Earth Compost in the dining hall and recently completing an extensive solar energy project, the school supplies each individual member of its community with a YETI reusable tumbler.
 Wanting to eliminate the use of paper cups on campus and demonstrate responsible environmental practices, Suffield continues to move closer to reducing its footprint by going greener.

 Zeno Dancanet is a sophomore from New York City who is providing his own inspired services in response to receiving his YETI.
 Working in the school’s technology classroom and with a full spectrum laser cutter, Zeno is adding personalized engraving to anyone wanting to add their own unique signature to their YETI.
 “I knew we had the machine and thought this would be a cool way of introducing it to the community,” he commented.
 “So, I created a spreadsheet and began taking orders.
 This process has taught me a lot about management and organization.
 Everybody loves their YETI and we are all in agreement that sustainability is an important aspect of leadership.”